jsperhac/cybertraining-qchem-ws/libra/activate-libra-install.md

-# activating the libra-4.4.0 install
+# Activating the libra-4.4.0 install

 This is a cleaner way of activating the environment (than using the python environment explicitly) since it sets all paths for the user, thanks to the